imascio/perturbsci-pipeline/README.md

 # perturbsci-pipeline
 A processing pipeline that will take fastq reads produced from a PerturbSci library preparation with a NextSeq 550 75 cycle kit and output a counts matrix and a seurat object.
+This runs on Croen well due to the parallelization.

 ## Create the conda environment
 Create a conda environment with the required packages from the provided YAML file.